msamue/cpp-projects/README.md

 # D2R - DNA to RNA
 A simple program that transcribes short DNA sequences to RNA.
-To run, simply run the D2R.exe file
+To use, simply run the exe file (only on Windows)
+### To Do:
+> add Linux and MacOS compatibility
+> Add a bit polish to this readme